Camora0/Wasteland-Reborn/README.md

 ### Pre-Installation

-Do note that you MUST use Steam version of Fallout 4 because we've said so.
+Do note that you MUST use ***LATEST*** Steam version of Fallout 4 because we've said so.
 Not up for debates.

 These steps are only needed if you are installing Wasteland Reborn for the first time.